joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/05/podcasts/how-to-win-friends-and-influence-people-this-american-life-nyt-audio.html

 **'We got our guy': Bryce Young and the Panthers go into the offseason on high note**\
-`Bryce Young joined Cam Newton and Steve Beuerlein as the only quarterbacks in franchise history to account for five TDs in a game.`\
+`Young joined Cam Newton and Steve Beuerlein as the only quarterbacks in franchise history to account for five TDs in a game.`\
 https://nytimes.com/athletic/6039857/2025/01/05/bryce-young-carolina-panthers-win-falcons/

 **Rodgers throws 4 TDs in possible final game with New York as Jets top Dolphins 32-20: Takeaways**\